SantiagoRR2004/WebSemantica/practica6/README.md

 ## [WikiData (`statements`)](./queries/q6.sparql)

-This query gets all triples from WikiData that have the authors as subject or object and fixes the ones that start with `http://www.wikidata.org/entity/statement/`.
+This query gets all triples from WikiData that have the authors as subject and fixes the ones that start with `http://www.wikidata.org/entity/statement/`.

 ## [IMDb ID](./queries/q7.sparql)